LucianoGanga/mongoose-tree-ancestors/README.md

 const mongoose = require('mongoose');
 const mongooseTreeAncestors = utils.mongooseTreeAncestors;

+// Declare a Model name
 const modelName = 'product_category';

+// Prepare the Schema
 const schema = new mongoose.Schema({
 	// Not required, but it's useful to keep awareness of this field
 	parent: {